rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 See <a target="_blank" href="https://codefresh.io/kubernetes-guides/kubernetes-cloud-aws-vs-gcp-vs-azure/">
 Kubernetes in the Cloud: AWS vs. GCP vs. Azure</a>

-* "Kubernetes Engine" is a container management SaaS product running within the Google Compute Platform (GCP) on top of Google Compute Engine providing machines.
-It was previously called Google Container Engine (GKE).
+* <a href="#GKE">Google Kubernetes Engine (GKE)</a> is a container management SaaS product running within the Google Compute Platform (GCP) on top of Google Compute Engine providing machines.

-PROTIP: For GKE we disable all legacy authentication, enable RBAC (Role Based Access Control), and enable IAM authentication.

 * If you want to pay for Kubernetes support, <a target="_blank" href=" https://www.redhat.com/en/technologies/cloud-computing/openshift">